 Both vaporizers are easy to clean, but the ONE has fewer parts and less to put back together.

-The Starry (CAD$129) currently sits at CAD$10 less than the ONE (CAD$139), which is significant for this price range.
+The Starry (CAD$129) currently sits at CAD$10 less than the ONE (CAD$139).
 They both have similar feature sets and builds, so the difference comes down to vapor quality, battery life, and all the choices the ONE gives you for glass.

-The Starry is an incredible value at CAD$129, and is cheaper than the ONE.
+The Starry is an incredible value at CAD$129, but is only slightly cheaper than the ONE.

 The X MAX Starry is one of the best vape values available, and has quickly become one of our top sellers, racking up a pile of positive user reviews along the way.
 We think it’s one of the best conduction vaporizers available, when you consider features, build, vapor quality, and price.